Kozenomenon/KozHash/README.md

   - _ki is the current char ascii in string/loop_
   - _ascii codes > 255 are split into their two byte values and then the below is run on each, low byte first_
 ```
+//  CRC Variant Hash Algorithm  // (yes it is simple)
 h = 0;                          // init
 ... start char loop ...
 highorder = h & 0xf8000000;     // set 5 high bits aside